looqbox/guide/docs/implementation.md

 # Implementation

-- Implementation Flow
-- Setting up a connection
-- Creating a response
-- Creating User, UserGroup and ResponseGroup
-- Entity By Code and Entity By Name
-- Replacements

 ## Implementation Flow

 There are 2 important concepts that you should know to understand our recommentation about how responses should be implemented in Looqbox.